hubmapconsortium/portal-ui/context/app/markdown/docs/assay/codex.md

 If no blanks have been included within the CODEX dataset, the recommended action by the HIVE is to reject the dataset.

 3) After acquisition of the dataset, each TMCs is required to generate a report of the markers used to map the tissue.
-This report should be provided as a “.csv” file with name channelnames_report.
+This report should be provided as a “.csv” file named **channelnames_report**.
 This file follows the following structure:

 ![](https://lh4.googleusercontent.com/cbPor-UGSWwl1aXBTszGvYhrd0IfQKtaJkNfm_waTTNqEKSOljHWfFgE3Yarqag1gt880OpwDyKxHwDst-MpDE6AXCrhyugKglfq7xKVgn06fytKDYS8rG_AhGtNki1DWakAFCtJ)

-For TMCs using the CODEX commercial version, This file can be created by duplicating the file channelnames.txt created during the acquisition of the dataset and adding “_report.csv”
+For TMCs using the CODEX commercial version, This file can be created by duplicating the file **channelnames.txt** created during the acquisition of the dataset and adding **“_report.csv”**.

 ![](https://lh3.googleusercontent.com/r_2WwrWttNu5b4eY8i-zuvdShMH0-00mmZ-n3k1wKZES7yuXWEN0HSOBePoyH9mLJug23xYpuyOOehNgdne3Bn6cLO3Mv7GCvyBbD-FooxQuSfXccz3chGWar5ddY4erOv3XjItt)

 ![](https://lh6.googleusercontent.com/5OyUoMcIzx9_DwVs2020xthbUPSyZpoD0Xq0iP4XkXGNvo8reTYVozOzQZxF0I9_nOVkY4PKDl92yrqgqJnHytF24MQ3Ut3JAj0kuKFoUnUMQEKOVloac7EGXtq3X0NOSxWDRhC9)

 ### How to read channelnames
 For the commercial version, the document is structured as following:

 ![](https://lh3.googleusercontent.com/6O6zMI0PWtmiASezKjSD_YAbN-fzAtz7H2gQUs4RWeD1sd3mM4a-ZL2GW59stOV582AdOF8nI79IfCIZAAxCAQspxtLdt1BLY3kPyMhMgKdRJYZKzclhLjnfG9PhCpRKXMXkImMr)